getify/CAF/README.md

 Generally speaking, an `async function` and a `function*` generator (driven with a [generator-runner](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch4.md#promise-aware-generator-runner)) look very similar.
 For that reason, most people just prefer the `async function` form since it's a little nicer syntax and doesn't require a library for the runner.

-However, there are limitations to `async function`s inherent to having the syntax and engine make implicit assumptions that you otherwise have to explicitly handle with `function*` generators.
+However, there are limitations to `async function`s from having the syntax and engine make implicit assumptions that otherwise you would have explicitly handled in a `function*` generator runner.

 One clear example of these limitations is that an `async function` cannot be externally canceled once it starts running.
-If you want to be able to cancel it, you have to intrusively modify its definition to have it consult an external value source -- like a boolean or promise -- at each line that you care about being a cancelation point.
+If you want to cancel it, you have to intrusively modify its definition to have it consult an external value source -- like a boolean or promise -- at each line that you care about being a cancelation point.
 This is ugly and error-prone.

-`function*` generators by contrast can be aborted at any time, using the iterator's `return(..)` method.
+`function*` generators by contrast can be aborted at any time, using the iterator's `return(..)` method and/or by just not resuming the generator iterator instance with `next()`.
 But the downside of using `function*` generators is either needing a runner utility or the repetitive boilerplate of handling the iterator manually.

-The best solution would be a `function*` generator that can be called like a normal `async function`, but with a cancelation token to signal it to cancel.
-That's what **CAF** provides.
+The best solution is a `function*` generator that can be called like a normal `async function`, but which supports a cancelation token.
+That's what **CAF** is.

-The `CAF(..)` function takes a `function*` generator, and returns a regular function that expects any arguments, much the same as if it was a normal `async function`.
-Other than minor syntactic aesthetics, the most observable difference is that a **CAF**-wrapped function should be provided a cancelation token's `signal` as its first argument, with any other arguments passed subsequent, as desired.
+The `CAF(..)` utility wraps a `function*` generator with a normal promise-returing function, just as if it was a normal `async function`.
+Other than minor syntactic aesthetics, the most observable difference is that a **CAF**-wrapped function must be provided a cancelation token's `signal` as its first argument, with any other arguments passed subsequent, as desired.

 ## Overview